 Trick 2: Cookie Clean Up

 Whenever you visit a new website, it leaves a small piece of data called cookies with your web browser.
-It will record your preferences, browsing history and all such other info.
-When you visit the same website again, this file will be used to remember who you are and what you saw in that website etc. (Side note: This is how websites like ebay, amazon show ads as per your previous view, purchasing history).
+It will record your preferences, browsing history and the like info.
+When you visit the same website in future, this file will be used to remember who you are and what you saw in that website etc. (Side note: This is how websites like ebay, amazon show ads as per your previous view, purchasing history).

 Though cookie files will not consume much of the memory, what if you visit 100 sites per day?
 You don’t really need to keep cookies from every website you visit.
-Every additional KB you add up to the “Temporary memory” will slow down your system.
-By default, Google chrome allows cookies from all websites.
-But you can control this in settings.
+Every additional KB you add up with the “Temporary memory” will slow down your system.
+By default, Google chrome allows cookies from all website.
+But you can control this settings.